thinkUXca/jekyll-now/_posts/2017-06-16-The-Best-Free-Survye_Tools.md

 #### The good ####

 The drag and drop interface for creating questions and surveys is very intuitive.
 You can lay your survey out just the way you want to.
 Also, you can create matrix questions!
-Sure, they're not perfect visually (the ranking appear to run together and are not visually distinct), but you can create them, so that's a plus.
+Sure, they're not perfect visually (e.g. the rankings appear to run together and are not visually distinct), but you can create them, which is a plus.

 #### The bad ####
 * Can't export results